Michigan State vs. Baylor College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Michigan State vs. Baylor BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 16

-Saturday's contest features the No. 6 Baylor Bears (9-0) and the Michigan State Spartans (4-5) facing off at Little Caesars Arena (on December 16) at 2:00 PM.
-This matchup, according to our computer prediction, will result in a 76-71 victory for Baylor, who is a small favorite based on our model.
+Saturday's contest features the No. 6 Baylor Bears (9-0) and the Michigan State Spartans (4-5) squaring off at Little Caesars Arena (on December 16) at 2:00 PM.
+This matchup, according to our computer prediction, will result in a 76-71 victory for Baylor, who is slightly favored based on our model.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!